 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
-The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects.
+The road works will, for example, require a range of ancillary plant, vehicles and NRMM for filter drain refurbishment.
+Noise will also be generated by the excavation of filter material, unloading materials, vehicle movement etc. As a result, there is potential for noise and vibration effects.

-However, the works are not located within a CNMA or CQA, and the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
-Works will also be completed over 2-nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
-Works with the potential to induce worst-case scenario noise and vibration (cold milling in preparation for carriageway resurfacing, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will also be intermittent, transient, temporary, and short-lived.
-The M90 within the scheme extents is located within a partial cutting, with earth embankments lining the carriageway.
-The presence of earth embankments, as well as shelterbelt plantation, will provided a degree of screening to local residents at the schemes northern extent.
+However, the works are not located within a CNMA or CQA.
+Works will also be completed over 25-nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
+Works with the potential to induce worst-case scenario noise and vibration (excavation of filter material, unloading materials, vehicle movement etc.) will also be intermittent, transient, temporary, and short-lived.
+The M80 within the scheme extents is located within a partial cutting, with earth embankments lining the carriageway.
+The presence of earth embankments, as well as shelterbelt plantation, will provided a degree of screening to local residents.
+In addition, the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance.
 The potential for disturbance will therefore be somewhat diminished.

-Considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
+Considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
 The proposed scheme is therefore anticipated to result in temporary minor adverse noise impacts.